txpipe-shop/partnerchain-reference-implementation/README.md

 In the [docs](./docs/) folder you can find important information such as the [contribution guidelines](./docs/CONTRIBUTING.md) and the procedure for [releases](./docs/release_procedure.md).
 You can also find a document briefly explaining the [project structure](./docs/project_structure.md).

 Here you can also find the [dev activity logs](./docs/dev_logs/).
 The [initial_customizations](./docs/dev_logs/initial_customizations.md) document thoroughly explains the project and each step taken to modify the original template.
 It includes installation and running instructions, explanations on every component and a detailed walk through on each modification to the original node template.
 The [partner_chain_integration](./docs/dev_logs/partner_chain_integration.md) document explains the modifications made to include the partner-chain features, modifications on the partner-chain features themselves, and a step-by-step guide on how to use the commands to set up the governance UTxOs on the Cardano side, using a local development testnet.
+The [use_case_implementation](./docs/dev_logs/use_case_implementation.md) document explains the modifications made to the node to add the use case specific features.

 ## Getting Started